christokur/cdk-cognito-userpool-identity-provider-github/docs/API.md

 - *Type:* string

-The branch of ther Git repository to clone for the GitHub wrapper.
+The branch of the Git repository to clone for the GitHub wrapper.

 ---